6 early signs of childhood autism

 • Wanting to follow certain routines

-Research has shown that diagnosis and high-quality intervention at an early age can improve communication, learning and brain development.
-After diagnosis, WHO emphasizes that children, adolescents and adults with autism and their loved ones should receive information, services, referrals, and practical support.
+Diagnosis and support at an early age can improve communication, learning and brain development, WHO says.
+After diagnosis, children with autism and their loved ones should receive information, services, referrals, and practical support.
 It’s important to learn the signs and take action early to support your child’s learning and progress.
-If you have questions about autism, we encourage you to talk to your child’s primary doctor.
+If you have questions about autism, we encourage you to talk to their primary care physician.

 Don’t miss important information on other National Health Observances